 What is the Difference Between Common-Law Marriage and Traditional Marriage?

-While couples may feel like they are in a traditional marriage with one another because they live together, have a joint bank account, and share everything they own, there are differences between a common law marriage and a traditional marriage.
+Couples may feel like they are in a traditional marriage with one another because they live together; have a joint bank account, and share everything they own.
+But there are differences between a common law marriage and a traditional marriage.
 NJ common law marriage means the couple does not have a marriage license and has not had a formal ceremony.
-With a traditional marriage, both parties must receive a license to get married.
-Neither person in the relationship should be currently married to anyone else.
+With a traditional marriage, both parties must receive a license to marry.
+Neither person in the relationship should be currently in marriage to anyone else.

 In a Common Law Marriage and Considering Separating?
 Let DeZao Law Help